KilLo445/FS-Launcher/README.md

 [Inno Setup](https://jrsoftware.org/isinfo.php)
 [Ookii Dialogs](https://github.com/ookii-dialogs/ookii-dialogs-wpf)

-## Other Stuff
+## FAQ
+Q: How do I change my install location/store?
+A: Hold Left Shift while opening the launcher.

-More will be added to the read me later.
+### More will be added to the read me later.